Moscow bars pro-peace candidate from running in presidential election

 Yekaterina Duntsova, a former journalist and city councillor campaigning for peace and "democratic processes", was rejected by the Russian Central Electoral Committee as a potential candidate due to "errors in documents".

+29 people may potentially qualify for a presidential candidate, said the Russian Central Electoral Comission (TsIK) on Saturday.

+As it is coming to the end of registrations for self-nominated candidates, officially recognised political parties still have a few more days.

-Russia's Central Electoral Commission on Saturday rejected an application by a candidate calling for peace to stand in next year's presidential elections.
+But Yekaterina Duntsova's application was rejected by Russia's Central Electoral Commission on Saturday due to "errors in documents".

-The commission cited "errors in documents" submitted by Yekaterina Duntsova, a former journalist and city councillor campaigning "for peace and democratic processes", Russian television reported.
+The former journalist and city councillor campaigning "for peace and democratic processes", may no longer be able to present herself as a candidate.

 The commission's chief, Ella Pamfilova, said the members unanimously rejected Duntsova's bid to stand in polls that President Vladimir Putin is expected to win comfortably.